 After graduating from the University of Colorado School of Law, Chad worked for the National Organization for Women (“NOW”) National Judicial Education Program which educates the judiciary with regard to victims of sexual assault and domestic violence.
 Chad worked for three years as a staff attorney for the Maine Disability Rights Center where he focused on disability discrimination in employment, public accommodation, and education and has worked for the Employee Rights Group for the past ten years.
 Chad is a member of the firm.

-Chad is the President of the Board of Directors for Disability Rights Maine, Maine’s federally funded Protection and Advocacy Agency.Education
+Chad is a Member and Immediate Past President of the Board of Directors of the Disability Rights Maine.Education

 J.D., University of Colorado School of Law

 - Warren v.
 United Parcel Service, Inc., 495 F.Supp.2d 86 (D.Me., June 15, 2007)

 - Rhoades v.
 Camden Nat.
 Corp., 575 F.Supp.2d 260 (D.Me., September 08, 2008)